openqasm/openqasm/source/language/directives.rst

 box, or single line of code.
 Annotations will start with a ``@`` symbol, have an identifying keyword and continue to the end of the line.

+Multiple annotations may be added to a single statement.
+No ordering or interaction between annotations are prescribed by this specification.

 \*Note: The following examples are simply possible implementations, this specification does not define any annotations.
 Please consult your tool's documentation for supported annotations.